 Any new job can be stressful.
-Years of education and subject matter expertise isn’t always enough to make a new employee feel confident about entering a workplace with unknown expectations and culture.
+Years of education and subject matter expertise aren’t always enough to make a new employee feel confident about entering a workplace with unknown expectations and culture.
 This is as true for new faculty as anyone else.

-In fact, many first time faculty members must learn to balance research, departmental culture, and their role as teachers to dozens if not hundreds of undergraduate and graduate students.
+In fact, many first-time faculty members must learn to balance research, departmental culture, and their role as teachers to dozens if not hundreds of undergraduate and graduate students.

-Fortunately, research has shown that the right faculty mentorship program can pave the way to success for new faculty, experienced faculty, and for the institutions where they work.
+Fortunately, research has shown that the right faculty mentorship program can pave the way to success for new faculty, experienced faculty, and the institutions where they work.

-Implementing a strong mentorship program showcases an institution’s commitment to quality teaching, employee engagement and innovation.
+Implementing a strong mentorship program showcases an institution’s commitment to quality teaching, employee engagement, and innovation.

 And it starts with recognizing the benefits a faculty mentoring program brings to both mentors and mentees:

 The first few months on the job can be quite stressful.
 Having an experienced faculty member beside you to answer questions and consistently let you know that “you’ve got this” can help tremendously.
 New faculty are experts in their subject area but often have limited teaching experience and pedagogical training (Dosa et al., 2020).
-This leads many first time faculty to experience an imposter syndrome, believing they are not as competent and ready as they originally thought.
+This leads many first-time faculty to experience an imposter syndrome, believing they are not as competent and ready as they originally thought.
 Faculty mentoring programs push doubt to the curb, providing mentees with an experienced “friend” ready to shower them with continuous encouragement and support.
 This boost in confidence is critical in the early days of a faculty member’s career.

 Not surprisingly, mentors also experience an increase in self-confidence as a result of their participation in faculty mentorship programs.
 For example, they report feelings of pride that they can effectively assist their mentees (Bean et al., 2014).

 2. Career Satisfaction